julianweise/simpleSMTP/README.md

 | AUTH          |       ✗       | No usermanagement so far |
 | SIZE          |       ✗       | Not required so far      |
 | HELP          |       ✗       | Not required so far      |

+## Service Level Objectives
+- __inside-server-latency:__ 99% (averraged over 1 minuted) of vaild SMTP commands within an establish session on a idle system will be processed in less than 1ms